Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 ####    Database terms and concepts
 1. Schema
-    A databse schema is the blueprint of the database.
+    A database schema is the blueprint of the database.
 The schema outlines the relationships within the database and the constraints of the database.
     There are two main types of schemas: schema-less and semi-structured or fixed schema.
     +   A schema-less database maanges information without the need for a blueprint.
     +   Semi-structured data doesnot follow the format of a tabular data model or relational databases because it does not have fixed schema.